morays-community/morays-doc/docs/source/contribute.rst

 Experiment variation
 --------------------

 A variation of an experiment is another experiment that shares the same software and scientific environments.
 The variation is stored in the same repository, but in a new main directory.
-Naming convention of the new directory is: ``<EXPERIMENT>.<VARIATION>``
+Naming convention of the new directory is: ``<EXPERIMENT>.<VARIATION>``.
 Material for the variation must be sorted as described above.

+A variation consist in contributing to an already existing repository, so please proceed as follows:
+    1. Fork the repository on GitHub
+    2. Clone your fork locally
+    3. Create a branch for local development and make changes locally
+    4. Commit your changes and push your branch to GitHub
+    5. Submit a pull request through the GitHub website